 A Phase I Environmental Site Assessment (ESA) is a process that evaluates whether a piece of real estate has potential environmental problems.
 The ESA process involves a visual inspection of the property, review of government environmental databases, interviews, and review of public information sources (aerial photos, city directories, etc.) pertaining to the property use and history.
-ASTM Standard E1527-13 refers to potential problems identified during the assessment as “recognized environmental conditions” or RECs.
+ASTM Standard Practice E1527-21 refers to potential problems identified during the assessment as “recognized environmental conditions” or RECs.

 The standard defines a REC as:

-The presence or likely presence of any hazardous substances or petroleum products in, on, or at a property: (1) due to any release to the environment; (2) under conditions indicative to a release to the environment; or (3) under conditions that pose a material threat of a future release to the environment.
+The presence or likely presence of any hazardous substances or petroleum products in, on, or at a property: (1) due to any release to the environment; (2) under conditions indicative of a release to the environment; or (3) under conditions that pose a material threat of a future release to the environment.

 The standard provides no definition of the term “likely” as used in the first line of the definition.
 Webster’s dictionary defines likely as “having a high probability of occurring or being true”.
 That definition does not help much in deciding what “likely” means.
 If buyers are investing $1,000,000 in a property, are they comfortable with a 50% chance that contamination exists on the site?
 Probably not.
 But how about if there exists a 25%, 10%, or 2% chance of contamination?
 That decision becomes more difficult to answer even though statistically those chances would not be considered “likely”.